-Much of the information contained in this note has been derived from the book "Marine Specially Protected Areas, the General Aspects and the Mediterranean Regional System", edited by Tullio Scovazzi, Kluwer Law International (1999).
-We would like to thank Alain Bonzon for his important contribution as well as Tullio Scovazzi, David VanderZwaag, Tomme Young and Lee Kimball.
+Much of the information contained in this document comes from the book "Marine Specially Protected Areas, the General Aspects and the Mediterranean Regional System", edited by Tullio Scovazzi (1999).
+We would like to extend our thanks to Alain Bonzon for his important contribution, as well as to Tullio Scovazzi, David VanderZwaag, Tomme Young and Lee Kimball.

-The designation of geographical entities in this book, and the presentation of the material, do not imply the expression of any opinion whatsoever on the part of IUCN or Total concerning the legal status of any country, territory, or area or of its authorities, or concerning the delimitation of their frontiers or boundaries.
+The designation of geographical entities in this book, and the presentation of the material, do not imply the expression of any opinion whatsoever on the part of IUCN or Total concerning the legal status of any country, territory, or area, or of its authorities, or concerning the delimitation of its frontiers or boundaries.

-The views expressed in this publication do not necessarily reflect those of IUCN.
+The views expressed in this publication do not necessarily reflect those of IUCN or Total.

-This publication has been made possible by funding from the Total Corporation.
+This publication has been made possible in part by funding from Total.